iRankHub/backend/docs/api.md

 ## Testing Tournament Management Features

-To test the tournament management features:
+To test the tournament management features, including leagues and formats:

 1. Use the `Login` endpoint to authenticate as an admin and receive a token.
 2. Use the token in the metadata for subsequent authenticated requests.
 3. Test the following scenarios:

    a.
+League Management:
+   - Use `CreateLeague` to create a new league.
+   - Use `GetLeague` to retrieve the created league details.
+   - Use `ListLeagues` to get a list of leagues.
+   - Use `UpdateLeague` to modify a league's details.
+   - Use `DeleteLeague` to remove a league (ensure it's not associated with any tournaments first).

+   b.
+Tournament Format Management:
+   - Use `CreateTournamentFormat` to create a new tournament format.
+   - Use `GetTournamentFormat` to retrieve the created format details.
+   - Use `ListTournamentFormats` to get a list of formats.
+   - Use `UpdateTournamentFormat` to modify a format's details.
+   - Use `DeleteTournamentFormat` to remove a format (ensure it's not associated with any tournaments first).

+   c.
 Tournament Creation and Invitation:
-   - Use `CreateTournament` to create a new tournament.
+   - Use `CreateTournament` to create a new tournament, using the IDs of the created league and format.
    - Verify that invitation emails are sent to relevant schools (check your email service or logs).
    - Use `GetTournament` to retrieve the created tournament details.

-   b.
+   d.
 Tournament Listing and Updates:
    - Use `ListTournaments` to get a list of tournaments.
    - Use `UpdateTournament` to modify a tournament's details.
    - Use `GetTournament` again to verify the changes.

-   c.
+   e.
 Tournament Deletion:
    - Use `DeleteTournament` to remove a tournament.
    - Attempt to `GetTournament` for the deleted tournament (should fail).